markkolich/havalo-client/README.md

 ### Using your HavaloClient

-All `HavaloClient` methods return an `HttpResponseEither<F,S>` &mdash; this return type represents *either* a left type `F` indicating failure, or a right type `S` indicating success.
+All `HavaloClient` methods return an `com.kolich.common.either.Either<F,S>` &mdash; this return type represents *either* a left type `F` indicating failure, or a right type `S` indicating success.
 For more details on this return type and how to use it, please refer to the <a href="https://github.com/markkolich/kolich-httpclient4-closure#functional-concepts">Functional Concepts overview</a> in my <a href="https://github.com/markkolich/kolich-httpclient4-closure">kolich-httpclient4-closure</a> library.

 #### authenticate()